 Parents—Federal Direct Parent PLUS Loan *

 The Federal Direct PLUS Loan for parents is available to help parents pay for their dependent child's education.
 Parents with no unresolved credit issues may borrow for each dependent child who is enrolled in school at least half time.
 Federal Direct PLUS Loans are not based on financial need, and parents of all income levels may apply.
 Parents may borrow an amount equal to the cost of attendance minus any other aid.
-Please note: Beginning with the 2010-11 Award Year all PLUS loans must be processed through the Department of Education.
-You may no longer use private loan lenders to apply for this loan program.

 *Please note that Parent PLUS Loan information will be submitted to the National Student Loan Data System (NSLDS), and will be accessible by guaranty agencies, lenders, and institutions determined to be authorized users of the data system.